TradeZero Rating:

 Investment Offerings

-TradeZero has branches in Canada, the U.S., and the Bahamas.
-This review focuses on the American branch, though many services are the same across locations, and the software is identical, with minor regional differences.
+TradeZero has three brokerage firms: one in Canada, one in the U.S., and one in the Bahamas.
+This review is about the U.S. branch, but most services and the trading software are the same for all three, with a few differences.

-All accounts at TradeZero are self-directed, with no investment-advisory services.
-TradeZero offers joint, individual, and business accounts.
+All accounts at TradeZero are self-directed.
+There is no investment advice.
+You can open joint, individual, or business accounts.

 Opening and Funding an Account

-TradeZero provides an easy-to-use online application.
-Look for the green "Open Account" button in the top-right corner of the website.
-Each branch has citizenship requirements.
-Generally, individuals outside Canada, the U.S., and the Bahamas can open accounts with the Bahamian branch, but U.S. and Bahamian citizens cannot open accounts with the Caribbean branch.
+TradeZero uses an online application that is easy to use.
+Look for the green “Open Account” button in the top right of the website.
+Each branch has rules about who can apply, based on your citizenship.
+Most people outside of Canada, the U.S., and the Bahamas can open an account with the Bahamas branch.
+Americans and Bahamians can’t open a Caribbean account, but other nationalities can.

-Applicants need to provide proof of address and a government-issued photo ID.
-Documents not in English must be translated, and images can be uploaded directly on the site.
+You need to upload proof of address and a government photo ID.
+Anything not in English must be translated.
+Uploads can be made on the website.

-Canadian accounts are in U.S. dollars, with Canadian dollar deposits converted to U.S. dollars at a 1% fee.
-Canadian accounts incur a $50 withdrawal fee.
+Canadian accounts use U.S. dollars.
+Canadian money is converted automatically with a 1% fee.
+There’s a $50 withdrawal fee.

 Customer Support